Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 ##### `400 BAD REQUEST`

+If the request body is malformed.

+##### `400 BAD REQUEST`

-If the request body is malformed OR if the id specified is invalid.
+If the id specified is invalid.
 An invalid id is a non-existent id or the id of a deleted site.

 ### Delete Site (Admin Only)